ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

 .. jinja:: conditional_skip

     {% if not skip_gallery %}
-    For this how-to guide, we will use an example model of a race car front wing.
+    This guide uses an example model of a race car's front wing.

     .. pyvista-plot::
         :nofigs: